 Croquet was a favorite of the millionaires who were members of the exclusive Jekyll Island Club in the late 19th century, and in honor of that tradition a beautiful croquet law is still maintained for visitors of the Jekyll Island Club Resort.

-I drove down to Riceboro yesterday to see the wonderful work Jim Bacote (above, right) has done with Geechee Kunda and to check out his Gathering, an annual celebration of Geechee and Gullah culture.
-Jim is passionate about preserving the ways of his culture and it’s tangible.
-Geechee Kunda is the culmination of his lifelong fascination with this endangered culture.
+I drove down to Riceboro yesterday to see the wonderful work Jim Bacote (above, right) has done with Geechee Kunda and to check out his Gathering, an annual celebration of Geechee and Gullah folkways.
+Jim is passionate about preserving this history and it’s tangible.
+Geechee Kunda is the culmination of his lifelong fascination with this endangered way of life.
 I first met him a couple of years ago when he was still working on his museum and history center so I didn’t get to make any photographs.
 He invited me to come back and I’m so glad I finally got to see it yesterday.

 The highlight for me was a performance by the Geechee Gullah Ring Shouters (not to be confused with the McIntosh County Shouters, who organized about a decade before the Geechee Gullah).
 This group of dedicated men and women share the ring shout with the world and aim for authenticity.
 They’re historic interpreters of the highest order and preserve a tradition that was thought to be extinct as recently as 1980.
 Historians believe the ring shout is the oldest surviving African performance tradition in North America.
 While “shouting” in the vocal sense is a part of the performance, linguist Lorenzo Dow Turner, who spent a lifetime researching the Gullah language and culture, suggested that the term came from the Afro-Arabic word saut.
 This is a reference to the forward-moving shuffle, during which the feet are not to cross, associated with pilgrimages to the Kabaa at Mecca.